joaogcpereira/Prism/README.md

 ## License

-Released under the **MIT License**.
+Released under the **MIT License** - see [`LICENSE`](LICENSE). *(Add a `LICENSE` file with your chosen license before publishing.)*

 ## Disclaimer

 Prism is provided as-is.
 It reads your Microsoft 365 / Azure data and produces recommendations; **you** own the decision to act on any verdict.
 Validate reclaim candidates on real data before enabling any auto-reclaim flag.
->>>>>>> 78331c20c8456251821a9fc0bdb0410cf36fd66f
+Not affiliated with or endorsed by Microsoft.
+"Contoso" is Microsoft's standard sample organization name and is used here as a placeholder - replace it with your own values.